nablarch/nablarch-document/en/examples/11/index.rst

 This sample provides a sample implementation to simulate a destination system for testing applications using the Nablarch application framework  :ref:`mom_system_messaging` and :ref:`http_system_messaging`.

-It is assumed to be used as a connection destination for applications in communication and application coupling tests after a test environment is built.
+It is assumed to be used as a connection destination for applications in communication confirmation and application coupling tests after a test environment is built.

 The operation image of the simulator is shown below.